The Hunting Party (Lost): Flashbacks

 Jack Shephard and his father, Christian, discuss the effectiveness of surgery on an Italian man, Angelo Busoni, with a spinal tumor.
 Christian advises against the surgery.
-However, the man's daughter, Gabriela, tells Christian, "We didn't come for you."
-She and her father had read about the miraculous recovery of Jack's wife, and they hope that Jack can work another miracle.
-Jack agrees to operate, despite his father's disapproval.
-After one long night, Jack returns home to his wife, Sarah, who tells him that she has taken a pregnancy test after being late for her period; the test is negative.
-Later, when Gabriela is in Jack's office, signing release forms, Jack warns her of the risks of surgery, but she ultimately decides to proceed.
-Christian abruptly walks in on them as they share a quiet moment.
+However, Angelo's daughter, Gabriela, tells Christian, "We didn't come for you."
+She and Angelo had read about the miraculous recovery of Sarah, Jack's wife, and hope that Jack can work another miracle.
+Jack agrees to operate, despite Christian's disapproval.
+After one long night, Jack returns home to Sarah, who says that she has taken a pregnancy test after being late for her period; the test is negative.
+Later, when Gabriela is in Jack's office, signing release forms, Jack warns her of the risks of surgery, but she decides to proceed.
+Christian walks in on them as they share a quiet moment.
 When Gabriela leaves, Christian warns Jack about the dangers of getting too close to his patients.
 The surgery is not successful and Angelo dies on the operating table due to heart failure.
-Jack tells his father that he will break the news to Gabriela.
-Christian replies that he has already told the woman and she has left the hospital.
-Jack finds Gabriela in the parking lot, crying over her father's death.
+Jack tells Christian that he will break the news to Gabriela.
+Christian replies that he has already told her and she has left the hospital.
+Jack finds Gabriela in the parking lot, crying over Angelo's death.
 He tries to console her, and the two end up kissing.
 Jack pulls away and leaves, telling Gabriela that "[he] can't".
-At home, Jack confesses to his wife that he kissed another woman, but promises that he will change.
-As he holds her, Sarah pulls away and tells Jack that she has met someone else and she is leaving him.
+At home, Jack confesses to Sarah that he kissed another woman, but promises that he will change.
+As he holds her, Sarah pulls away and admits that she has met someone else and she is leaving him.
 Her things are already packed.
-"You will always need something to fix", she says before she leaves.
+"You will always need something to fix", she says before leaving.